python/cpython/Doc/library/codecs.rst

    :synopsis: UTF-8 codec with BOM signature
 .. moduleauthor:: Walter Dörwald

-This module implements a variant of the UTF-8 codec: On encoding a UTF-8 encoded BOM will be prepended to the UTF-8 encoded bytes.
+This module implements a variant of the UTF-8 codec: on encoding a UTF-8 encoded BOM will be prepended to the UTF-8 encoded bytes.
 For the stateful encoder this is only done once (on the first write to the byte stream).
 For decoding an optional UTF-8 encoded BOM at the start of the data will be skipped.